Azure/autorest/ClientRuntimes/NodeJS/README.md

 # MS-Rest

 Infrastructure for error handling, tracing, and http client pipeline configuration.
-Required by NodeJS client libraries generated using AutoRest.
+Required by nodeJS client libraries generated using AutoRest.

 - **Node.js version: 0.6.15 or higher**